 Community Outreach and Education

-The Crisis Service provides information and educational presentations to community agencies, schools, hospitals, law enforcement agencies, courts, businesses, civic organizations and any other interested groups or individuals.
+YWCA Crisis Services provides information and educational presentations to community agencies, schools, hospitals, law enforcement agencies, courts, businesses, civic organizations and any other interested groups or individuals.

 Presentation topics include:

 - Domestic and Sexual Violence in the Workplace